nick-mancuso/CISC615_proj1/CODECOV.md

 the code coverage method (6 vs. ~12,000 for the given `RomanConverter` code, both achieve 100% coverage).
-Speaking only from naive intuition, my confidence level is *increased* as the number of tests goes up; but as a computer science student, I think that both test suites give me the same amount of confidence because they produce the same coverage.
-My intuition is that adding mutation testing to our regimen would produce some differences in mutation coverage, and that code coverage
+Speaking only from naive intuition, my confidence level is *increased* as the number of tests goes up; but as a computer science student, I think that both test suites might give me the same amount of confidence because they produce the same coverage.
+My intuition also tells me that adding mutation testing to our regimen would reveal some more significant differences.